rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

  * **userListAdd**: Refers to the user information that needs to be added to the custom audience.
  * **userListDelete**: Refers to the user information that needs to be deleted from the custom audience.

-{% hint style="warning" %}
-You cannot add or remove users from a custom audience using the same `session_id`.
-{% endhint %}

-{% hint style="info" %}
-For adding the session information to any user addition/deletion operation, the Facebook Marketing API expects the `session_id`, `batch_seq`, `last_batch_flag` fields to be present. **However, note that the data additon and deletion operations are possible without explicitly specifying the session information.**
-{% endhint %}
 <br>

 A detailed description of the session fields as prescribed in the [**Facebook documentation**](https://developers.facebook.com/docs/marketing-api/reference/custom-audience/users/#parameters) is documented in the following table: